wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

     http://localhost:8080/auth/realms/myrealm/protocol/openid-connect/token
 ```

 The `subject_token` parameter must be an access token for the target realm.
 If your `requested_token_type` parameter is a refresh token type, then the response will contain both an access token, refresh token, and expiration.
-Hereâ€™s an example JSON response you get back from this call.
+Here¡¯s an example JSON response you get back from this call.

 ```
 {